Scope of Service

 Special Collections and Archives is open Monday through Friday, 9 AM to 5 PM.
 Researchers must complete our online appointment form at least 48 hours in advance.
 Archives staff reserves the right to require that walk-in visitors reschedule their research at a future date.

 Researchers can expect that written, phone and email questions will receive an initial response within 24 hours, preferably the same business day.
 For those researchers unable to visit in person, Archives staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
 Fees will be charged for research and scans beyond this minimum; please contact firstname.lastname@example.org for more information.
 Other materials in Special Collections and Archives can be accessed through the hiring of freelance local researchers.
 If requested, a list will be provided of professional organizations used to advertise and obtain these services.

 The free use of a self-service scanner is available in the Research Room.
 However collection material can only be scanned with the approval of the staff.
 If specialized scanning or digital reproduction requires external vendors, the researcher will be required to pay for these services.
 We cannot provide onsite photocopying and can only provide printing services to UB students, faculty and staff.

 Conditions Regarding Collection Use

-For special purposes, such as exhibitions, Special Collections material may be loaned out of the department.
+For special purposes, such as exhibitions, Special Collections and Archives material may be loaned out of the department.
 Approval of loans will be considered on a case-by-case basis.
-Please send inquiries firstname.lastname@example.org.
+Please send inquiries to email@example.com.